microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ## 5.

-In order to receive the the data plotted by Excel, click or tap on the bar chart data.
+In order to receive the the data plotted by Excel, click or tap anywhere in the on the chart data.

 ![](/static/mb/analyze1.png)